saranyagovind789/Mars-Rover-TDD/readme.md

 Rovers turn 90 degrees so can only move vertically and horizontally Each L or R instruction is only 90 degrees
 Movement instructions can only be made up of "LRM"

+Instructing a Rover to Move Around the Plateau.
+0 0 N means the Rover is at the bottom-left corner facing in the North direction.
+To move a Rover around the Plateau, a string of letters is sent to a Rover.
+Here are the letters and their actions :
+L Spins the Rover 90 degrees Left without moving from the current coordinate point R Spins the Rover 90 degrees Right without moving from the current coordinate point M Moves the Rover forward by one grid point, maintaining its orientation.